Call us now:

 Yes, it is entirely possible to start a business in Thailand as a foreigner.
 However, certain restrictions apply, particularly with regard to majority ownership, under the Foreign Business Act B.E.
 2542 (1999).
 To operate in regulated sectors, a Foreign Business License (FBL) may be required.

 The Thai Limited Company (limited liability company) is the most common form.
-It requires a minimum of two shareholders and allows up to 49% foreign ownership, with some exceptions (BOI or FBL promotion).
+It requires at least two shareholders and allows up to 49% foreign ownership, with some exceptions (BOI or FBL promotion).

 The main steps include:

 The standard corporate income tax (CIT) rate is 20%.
-However, SMEs may benefit from reduced rates (0 to 15%) depending on their turnover and capital.
-It is essential to understand these rates before setting up a business in Thailand.
+However, SMEs may benefit from reduced rates (0 to 15%) based on their turnover and capital.
+Understanding these rates is essential before setting up a business in Thailand.

 Registration is mandatory as soon as turnover exceeds THB 1.8 million per year.
 However, voluntary registration is possible earlier.
 The VAT rate is 7% on most commercial transactions.